jonathanopalise/lotus-ste/README.md

 * `src` - contains the core source code to generate the code for use on the ST side
 * `util` - contains utilities for use in reverse engineering efforts

 Run `make` to generate the binary patches for use on the ST side.
 In order to successfully run the Makefile, you'll need a reasonably recent install of `php` (https://php.net) in your path, along with the `vasmm68k_mot` executable from the vasm project (http://sun.hasenbraten.de/vasm/).
-You'll also need a `m68k-ataribrownest-elf-nm` or something similar from one of the available GCC cross-assembler packages (e.g. https://bitbucket.org/ggnkua/bigbrownbuild/src/default/).
+You'll also need a `m68k-ataribrownest-elf-nm` executable or something similar from one of the available GCC cross-assembler packages (e.g. https://bitbucket.org/ggnkua/bigbrownbuild/src/default/).
 The Makefile is designed for use only with Linux but I imagine it could be repurposed for Windows or Mac with some changes.

 In order to test the current functionality of this project, you'll need a recent build of the Hatari emulator, configured as an STE with 1 meg of memory.